achampagne1/AcrylicBackgroundLib/README.md

 ![Example](images/example.JPG)

 The library is designed to be minimal, flexible, and non-opinionated.
-You keep full control over your UI — this library only applies the blur.
+You keep full control over your UI, this library only applies the blur.

 ⭐ Features